 Yes!
 I am ready to start my career

-Have you ever congratulated a graduating senior, asked about their plans for the future, and was surprised by the “I have no idea” answer?
-It was a common answer years ago.
-Fortunately, today educators and employers have identified the career readiness gap and intentionally equip students to be ready for the “dream job.”
+Have you ever congratulated a graduating senior, asked about future plans, and been surprised by the answer “I have no idea”?
+Several years ago, this answer was common.
+Fortunately, today, educators and employers have identified the career readiness gap and now intentionally equip students to be ready for the “dream job.”